amyou518/ADS509/flask/README.md

 1. Ensure you have Python installed on your system.
 2. Install dependencies using `pip install -r flask/requirement.txt`.
 3. Navigate to the `flask/flask_app` directory.
+4. Create a virtual environment (optional but recommended): python -m venv venv
+5. Activate the virtual environment: source venv/bin/activate
+7. Install dependencies using `requirement.txt`: pip install -r flask/requirement.txt
-4. Run the Flask application using the following command:
+8. Run the Flask application using the following command: python app.py
-5. Once the application is running, open a web browser and go to `http://localhost:2001/` to access the application.
+9. Once the application is running, open a web browser and go to `http://localhost:2001/` to access the application.

 #### Using the Application